copyrite/LwotcMinimalText/XComGame.md

 Overdrive no longer applies an aim penalty.

 ## Aggression
-+5 crit per enemy you see, up to +30.
++5 crit per enemy in line of sight, up to +30.
 * Units visible at squadsight ranges do confer bonus.
+* TODO: What's the visibility rule?

 ## Aid Protocol
 Remotely give an ally +{{ AID_PROT_DEFENSE }} defense until the start of your turn.